robmadden/mars/README.md

 ```

 If the instructions are not formatted properly by the user, Mars will have unexpected results.
 Mars is not built to handle input gracefully, it expects a certain format as specified and will exit if it receives instructions in an otherwise specified format.

+## Behavioral Rules

+1. A Rover cannot "run into" another Rover.
+2. A Rover should never fall off an edge of the plateau.
+3. Bad instructions (telling a Rover to move off an edge or run into another Rover) are ignored and may affect expected behavior/output.